-The most impressive: Surrounded by great places (Avenue des Champs-Elysées, Jardins des Tuileries, Hôtel Crillon, etc…), it’s located in the axis “Arc de Triomphe, Louvre, and Arche de la Defense “.
+Great places surround the most impressive Place de la Concorde (Avenue des Champs-Elysées, Jardins des Tuileries, Hôtel Crillon, etc…); it’s located in the axis “Arc de Triomphe, Louvre, and Arche de la Defense.”
 In its center is erected the Obelisque, offered by the Egyptians to Napoleon.

-There are also nice fountains filling that big space, which is nice to see very early morning (when the traffic is low) or at night, with all the monuments, streets, and car lights.
+There are also lovely fountains filling that ample space, which is nice to see very early morning (when the traffic is low) or at night, with all the monuments, streets, and car lights.

 Are you looking for a magnificent sightseeing spot to visit in Paris?
 Then the Place de La Concorde is the perfect place for you!
 Located at the eastern end of the Champs Elysees, this enormous square is one of the most iconic and well-known sites in Paris.

-It’s surrounded by luxurious hotels, pavement cafés, and boutiques, making it a great spot to relax and take in the city’s beauty.
+It’s surrounded by luxurious hotels, pavement cafés, and boutiques, making it a great spot to relax and enjoy the city’s beauty.

 The Square Today

 Today, Place de la Concorde stands as a reminder of French history, having been renamed three times throughout its lifetime, hosting events such as the Bastille Day military parade each year; home to iconic monuments like the Luxor Obelisk, Eiffel Tower & Arc de Triomphe – making it one of Paris’ major public squares.